faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

    <br>
    <br>

-2. How might we create a mobile-first responsive experience?
+2. How might we create a mobile responsive experience?

    With ~40% of users applying via mobile devices (often coming from Twitter) but facing a non-responsive interface, we're forcing ~20,000 users monthly to "come back later on desktop."
 Most never did.
    <br>